NillionNetwork/nillion-docs/docs/quickstart-blind-app.md

 https://github.com/NillionNetwork/cra-nillion/blob/main/src/ComputePage.tsx#L13
 ```

-## Run the Blind Computation Demo

-Go back to the Blind App on http://localhost:8080/compute and run through the steps on the page to test out the full blind computation flow.

-## Keep exploring

-You've successfully build your first blind app by writing a Nada program, storing the program on the network, storing secrets on the network, and running compute against secrets.
-Keep exploring by

-- reading about [Nillion concepts](/concepts) and the [Nada Language](nada-lang)
-- learning how to interact with and manage programs, secrets, and permissions on the Nillion Network with [Nillion Client](/js-client)
-- challenging yourself to create a page that solves the [millionaires problem](/multi-party-computation#classic-scenario-the-millionaires-problem)

 :::tip

 Open the Nillion [JavaScript Client Reference](https://nillion.pub/nillion-js-reference/) doc in another tab to search for available Nillion Client classes while working with cra-nillion.

 :::

+## Run the Blind Computation Demo

+Go back to the Blind App on http://localhost:8080/compute and run through the steps on the page to test out the full blind computation flow.

+## Next steps

+🚀 Woohoo!
+You've successfully built your first local blind app by writing a Nada program, storing the program on the network, storing secrets on the network, and running compute against secrets.
+Next, [deploy your blind app to the Nillion Network Testnet](/quickstart-testnet) so anyone in the world can try it.